benguz/onefact.org/content/ideas-list.md

 ## Open source visualization of cancer-causing chemicals in Black women's beauty products

+### Detailed Description
 Through a partnership, we have conducted a literature review of 150+ scientific publications.
 You will be responsible for communicating the essence of the literature review through online, interactive diagrams, using [MermaidJS](https://mermaid-js.github.io/mermaid-live-editor/).

-For example, this diagram illustrates the potential links between a given product and adverse health consequences:
+For example, this diagram (paste into https://mermaid-js.github.io/mermaid-live-editor/) illustrates the potential links between a given product and adverse health consequences:

 ```
 graph TD